Grant Applications Accepted

 Percentages are entered as decimals (e.g. 25% is entered as .25)

-MDVA will consider Grant Applicant proposals with estimated administration/indirect expenses of up to 20% of the total requested grant amount.
+MDVA will consider Grant Applicant proposals with estimated Administration/Indirect expenses up to 20% of the total requested grant amount.
+Examples of Administration/Indirect expenses are: CEO Salary, Office Supplies, IT Support, Telephone & Internet etc.)

 Grant Applicants may apply for $1,000 - $100,000 grants.
-There is no advantage to apply for smaller or larger grants.
+There is no advantage or disadvantage to apply for smaller or larger grants.

-But also know, Grant Applicants may have done all of the above and more and were still not selected for funding by the VFAC members due to:
+But also know, Grant Applicants may have met the above guidelines and will still not be recommended for funding due to:

 In general, MDVA seeks information related to paid staff who will be working on the grant, if awarded.
 Reporting contractor salaries is optional.